JuliaLang/julia/README.md

 If you already have one or more of these packages installed on your system, it is possible to pass `USE_SYSTEM_...=1` to `make` to prevent Julia from compiling duplicates of these libraries.
 The complete list of possible flags can be found in Make.inc.
 Please be aware that this procedure is not officially supported, as it introduces additional variablity into the installation and versioning of the dependencies, and is recommended only for system package maintainers.
 Unexpected compile errors may result, as the build system will do no further checking to ensure the proper packages are installed.

+### SuiteSparse

 SuiteSparse is a special case, since it is typically only installed as a static library, while `USE_SYSTEM_SUITESPARSE=1` requires that it is a shared library.
 Running the script `contrib/repackage_system_suitesparse4.make` will copy your static system SuiteSparse installation into the shared library format required by Julia.

+### Intel Math Kernel Libraries

+To use the Intel [MKL] BLAS & LAPACK libraries, edit the following settings in `Make.inc`:

+    USE_MKL = 1
+    MKLLIB = /path/to/mkl/lib/arch

+`MKLLIB` points to the directory containing `libmkl_rt.so`.
+MKL version 10.3 or greater is required.
+To rebuild a pre-built Julia source install with MKL support, delete the OpenBLAS, ARPACK, and SuiteSparse dependencies from `deps`, and run `make cleanall testall`.

 <a name="Directories"/>
 ## Directories